 Clean Energy Investor Group was formed in 2019 to respond to the increasing market volatility and risks faced by investors in utility-scale renewable energy projects in Australia.
 CEIG advocates on behalf of investors on the policy and market design needed to help unlock low-cost capital for Australia’s clean energy transition.

 CEIG has extended its advocacy, education and stakeholder engagement with federal, state and territory governments and market bodies on the issues that continue to impact investors in the clean energy sector.

 Our membership includes 18 investor businesses with a combined portfolio of 11 GW of operational clean energy projects across 70 power stations.
 Our member’s combined portfolios are worth approximately $24 billion.

 The CEIG’s membership base represents the most prevalent category of investor in the global renewable energy market – institutional investors.

 Institutional investors represent the largest pools of global capital, ready to deliver the megawatt capacity needed to secure Australia’s required future electricity supply.
-Their investment hurdles are the lowest globally, ultimately leading to lower wholesale power prices in the National Energy Market (NEM).
+Their investment hurdles are the lowest globally, ultimately leading to lower wholesale power prices in the National Electricity Market (NEM).